hylang/hy/docs/language/api.rst

 not
 ---

-`not` form is used in logical expressions.
+`not` is used in logical expressions.
 It takes a single parameter and returns a reversed truth value.
 If `True` is given as a parameter, `False` will be returned and vice-versa.
-Examples for usage:
+Example usage:

 .. code-block:: clj